jramkiss/jramkiss.github.io/_posts/2021-01-29-hierarchical_models.md

 &nbsp;

-Now for calculating TF-IDF, which we'll use `Gensim` for, but `sklearn` is fine.
+I used `Gensim` for calculating TF-IDF, but `sklearn` is fine.
 I found that `Gensim` is much more memory efficient when working with _much_ larger datasets.

 ```python
 %%time